top of page

 The Shortcut Method for Superscript & Subscript in PowerPoint

-2) Highlight that text by dragging your cursor over it
+2. Highlight that text by dragging your cursor over it to select it.

-3) Hold down the Control + Shift + = keys
+3. Then, hold down the Control key + Shift key + = key simultaneously.

-Voila!
-Your highlighted text should now be transformed into subscript.
+And just like that, voila!
+Your highlighted text will instantly be transformed into superscript.

-For example, if I type "X^2" and use those Control + Shift + = keys, it will convert to the properly superscripted "X²".
+For example, if you type "X^2" and use the Control + Shift + = keys, the result will be "X²"—properly formatted with the "2" elevated and in superscript.

-The same logic applies if you need to subscript something like "H₂O" - just type it out normally as "H20", highlight the "20", and use Control + = (no Shift this time).
+Now, the same logic applies if you need to subscript something, like "H₂O".
+Instead of going through the hassle of manually adjusting font sizes or navigating through complex menus, just type it out as "H20", highlight the "20", and use Control + = (note: no Shift key required this time).
+This will automatically convert the "20" into a subscript, giving you "H₂O" just like that.

 Advanced Formatting for Superscripts & Subscripts in PowerPoint